-The Causewayed Movement is an East Brighton resident-led movement fighting for improved primary care and challenging health inequalities.
+The Causewayed Movement is an East Brighton resident-led movement fighting for fairness in their city and challenging health inequalities.

 Brighton is one of the most unequal cities in the UK, with relatively affluent areas neighbouring areas of deprivation.
 According to Government figures, the area of Whitehawk suffers from among the country’s lowest income deprivation, while the city as a whole has one of the highest costs of living.